SinTan1729/chhoto-url/README.md

 ## But why another URL shortener?
 Most URL shorteners are either bloated with unnecessary features, or are a pain to set up.
 Even fewer are written with simplicity and lightness in mind.
-When I saw the simply-shorten project (linked below), I really liked the idea but thought that it missed some details.
+When I saw the `simply-shorten` project (linked below), I really liked the idea but thought that it missed some features.
 Also, I didn't like the fact that a simple app like this had a ~200 MB docker image (mostly due to the included java runtime).
 So, I decided to rewrite it in Rust and add some features to it that I thought were essential (e.g. hit counting).